Hopkins, Minnesota: Subordinate employees

+Electoral politics

 History

-The first non-indigenous settlers of Hopkins arrived in 1852 as land around the growing Minneapolis–Saint Paul area was opening up and being explored by members stationed at Fort Snelling.
+The first non-indigenous settlers in the Hopkins area arrived in 1852 as land around the growing Minneapolis–Saint Paul area was opening up and being explored by members stationed at Fort Snelling.
 However, the roots of the town begin in 1887 with the building of the Minneapolis Threshing Machine Company, later called Minneapolis-Moline, to make farm equipment.
 At the time, Minneapolis Moline employed most of the Hopkins residents.
 In 1887, the West Minneapolis Land Company was founded and formed to build housing for the Minneapolis Moline factory workers.

 In 1893, residents of Hopkins sent the Hennepin County Board of Commissioners a petition signed by 41 residents, asking that a separate village be formed from unincorporated portions of then-Minnetonka and Richfield Townships.
 Following an election, the community was then incorporated as the Village of West Minneapolis with a population of 1,105.
-The original village consisted of about three square miles, and it has been enlarged by annexation to its present size of about four square miles.
+The original village consisted of about three-square miles, and it has been enlarged by annexation to its present size of about four-square miles.

 In 1928, the name of the village was changed to Hopkins after Harley H. Hopkins, who was among its first homesteaders and was the community's first postmaster.
-Mr. Hopkins allowed the town to build the train depot on his land (now The Depot Coffee House) with the agreement that the train station would say "Hopkins" on it.
+Mr. Hopkins allowed the town to build the train depot on his land in 1871 (now The Depot Coffee House) with the agreement that the train station would say "Hopkins" on it, and in 1872 the post office was established with the same name.
 People getting off the train assumed the name of the town was Hopkins and it stuck.
-On January 1, 1948, the village became the city of Hopkins, upon adoption of a council–city manager charter.
+In August of 1928, the council changed the name of the town to Hopkins and on December 2, 1947, the village became the city of Hopkins, upon adoption of a council–city manager charter.

+Hopkins was the headquarters of Minneapolis-Moline, which was a large manufacturer of tractors and agricultural equipment in the United States until the 1960s.